-The Climate and Pollution Agency is responsible for:
+The Norwegian Environment Agency is responsible for:

-- overall responsibility for international reporting to UNFCCC and UNECE - emission factors for all sources - measured emission data from large industrial plants based on individual reports submitted to the Climate and Pollution Agency on a regular basis - considering the quality and assuring necessary updating, of emission models like, e.g., the road traffic model and calculation of methane emissions from landfills - submitting amounts of import and export data of HFCs, PFCs and SF6.
+- overall responsibility for international reporting to UNFCCC and UNECE - emission factors for all sources - measured emission data from large industrial plants based on individual reports submitted to the Norwegian Environment Agency on a regular basis - considering the quality and assuring necessary updating, of emission models like, e.g., the road traffic model and calculation of methane emissions from landfills

-Activity data2 are collected either internally at Statistics Norway (e.g. data on energy use, industrial production, number of animals, etc.) or reported to Statistics Norway from external sources such as the Norwegian Petroleum Directorate (OD) and the Public Road Administration (VD).
+Activity data2 are collected either internally at Statistics Norway (e.g. data on energy use, industrial production, number of animals, etc.) or reported to Statistics Norway, and in some cases to the Norwegian Environment Agency, from external sources such as the Norwegian Petroleum Directorate (OD) and the Norwegian Public Roads Administration (VD).
 Emission figures are derived from models operated by Statistics Norway.
-In the modelling activities Statistics Norway makes use of the data collected by the Climate and Pollution Agency on emission factors, emissions from industrial plants and on imports and exports of HFCs, PFCs and SF6.
+In the modelling activities Statistics Norway makes use of the data collected by the Norwegian Environment Agency on emission factors and emissions from industrial plants.

-The Climate and Pollution Agency is responsible for quality control of the data they deliver to the emission model operated by Statistics Norway, but Statistics Norway makes an additional consistency check (see chapter 1.5).
-Statistics Norway is responsible for quality control of the activity data and the emission figures from the model, but the Climate and Pollution Agency also participates in this quality control.
+The Norwegian Environment Agency is responsible for quality control of the data they deliver to the emission model operated by Statistics Norway, but Statistics Norway makes an additional consistency check (see chapter 1.5).
+Statistics Norway is responsible for quality control of the activity data and the emission figures from the model, but the Norwegian Environment Agency also participates in this quality control.